Published

 Results

-• Cost: ~$20/month → ~$0 for my usage (≈ $240/year saved).
+• Cost: ~$20/month → ~$0 for this usage profile (≈ $240/year saved).

 • Effort: ~30 minutes end-to-end.